Mafika-Mahlobo/tshimologong-project/README.md

     cd tshimologong-project
     ```

-5. Install more dependacies using the following cammand or install them manually. (*you might need to run the following command in you C drive*)
+5. Install more dependancies using the following command or install manually. (*you might need to run the following command in you C drive*)

    ```bash
     pip install -r requirements.txt